 A Pool B elevator, moved in the 1970s to a farm east of the town; and

-A United Grain Growers (UGG) elevator, present in the 1980s but not now.
+A United Grain Growers (UGG) elevator, present in the early 1980s but not now.

 The former Pool “B” elevator is located on a farm just east of town.